- What is generative engine optimization?

 - Competitive advantage: Early adoption of GEO practices can position brands ahead of competitors in AI-driven search results

-Incorporating GEO into digital marketing strategies is essential for businesses aiming to stay relevant in an evolving search landscape dominated by AI technologies.
+Incorporating GEO into digital marketing strategies may become essential for businesses aiming to stay relevant in an evolving search landscape dominated by AI technologies.

 TL;DR